 Throughout the year, we offer a whole range of trips and visits.
 The first trip takes place before terms starts in September as pupils from Years 6-8 go on a Bushcraft adventure, while trips for Sports and lessons take place throughout the year.
-Each year finishes with trips for Years 6, 7 and 8; the perfect way for pupils to wind down for the summer.
+Each year finishes with residential trips of varying lengths for Years 3 to 8; the perfect way for pupils to wind down for the summer.

 The Summer Term brings warmer weather and new opportunities for trips, with pupils having the chance to visit Wisley Gardens and the blooming flora, while also visiting the Living Rainforest and Bockett’s farm where both different parts of the world and different eras of the world were learnt about.